Qifei-C/HPSTM/README.md

-# Human Pose Smoothing with Transformer and Manifold Constraints (HPSTM)
+# Human Pose Smoothing with Transformer and Manifold Constraints

 ## Overview